 While both website builders can create wonderful websites, there are clearly some key differences between the two which we will explore further.

-Unfortunately, the highly customisable nature of WordPress also translates to it being rather tricky to learn to use.
-There are a lot of different features, concepts, and lingo that you need to figure out in order to create your website.
+The highly customisable nature of WordPress also translates to it being more intensive to initially get it set up.
+When it comes to learning how to use a WordPress website, there are a lot of different features, concepts, and lingo that you need to learn.

-The technical nature of the default WordPress content editor can be a little overwhelming to a beginner, but there is a way around it if you would rather have a drag and drop approach to building your website.
-Website building plug-ins like Elementor and Divi allow you to quickly and easily add elements to your websites.
-They even include templates, so you don’t have to meddle about with the layout!
+The technical nature of the default WordPress content editor can be a little overwhelming to a beginner.
+If you want something simple that offers drag and drop capability, you can achieve that with WordPress plug-ins.
+Options like Elementor and Divi allow you to quickly and easily add elements to your websites.
+They even include templates, so you don’t have to create a layout from scratch yourself!

-As mentioned before, SquareSpace is popular because of how easy it is to use with its drag and drop content editor.
-If you don’t want to deal with the layout of your website, there are numerous aesthetically-pleasing templates to choose from as well.
-That being said, there’s not a lot of options to customise your website.
-The visual content editor can be used to customise certain elements, but not even close to the extent that WordPress allows.
+By contrast, SquareSpace is popular because of how easy it is to use with its drag and drop content editor.
+If you don’t want to deal with the layout of your website, there are numerous premade templates to choose from.
+That being said, there aren’t a lot of options to customise your website.
+The visual content editor can be used to edit certain elements, but not to the extent that WordPress allows.

 If you’re after a simple website or blog that only has a few pages, SquareSpace may be enough to suit your needs.
-But if you’re planning to create a lot of content and want your website to be unique to your brand, WordPress might offer more room for your website to grow with your business.
-If designing your WordPress website seems a little daunting, you can always engage a web designer to help you out with that.
+But if you’re planning to create a lot of content and want your website to be unique to your brand, WordPress might offer more room for your website to grow and change.
+If designing your WordPress website seems a little daunting, you can always engage a web designer to help you out with that!